jgeumlek/MoltenGamepad/documentation/profiles.md

 ###Mapping a thumb stick

 To generate events for a thumb stick, one generally wants to consider the two axes simultaneously to make a decision.
-This requires using "advanced translators" that can read from multiple events.
+This requires using "group translators" that can read from multiple events.

     wiimote.(cc_left_x,cc_left_y) = stick(left_x,left_y)
     wiimote.(cc_right_x,cc_right_y) = dpad